canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 # Introduction

-The objective of this whitepaper is to outline the drivers, benefits, risks, considerations, and governance taken into account when determining when and where to adopt open standards and use as well as release open source software.
-This whitepaper captures the Government of Canada's (GC) approach to move towards a more open environment which includes changes in how we work, purchase, and provide information and services.
+The objective of this whitepaper is to outline the drivers, benefits, risks, considerations, and governance taken into account when determining when and where to adopt open standards and use as well as release of open source software.
+This whitepaper captures the Government of Canada's (GC) approach to move towards a more open environment which includes changes in how we work, purchase solutions, and provide information and services to Canadians.

 ## Strategic Environment